About Broken Hill

-Ongoing, BHCC know the contents of their IT Policy System will be kept updated by Kaon Security under their subscription contract.
-This means key aspects such as advice, policy editing and any changes to the underlying standards in the system are taken care of, which represents a significant saving for the council in terms of time, effort and money.
+Ongoing, BHCC know the content of their policy suite will be kept updated by Kaon Security under their subscription contract.
+This means key aspects such as advice, policy editing and any changes to the underlying standards in the service are taken care of, which represents a significant saving for the council in terms of time, effort and money.

 “The guided process worked well in a remote location like Broken Hill.
-By utilising GotoMeeting, Kaon delivered as per the agreed timeline and the implementation process was seamless.” - Gerald VanDenHeuvel, Manager Information Services.
+By utilising video conferencing, Kaon delivered as per the agreed timeline and the implementation process was seamless.” - Matthew McCoy, Manager ICT.

-Now that policies have been updated and aligned to standards, the Information Services team have engaged with the Council Human Resources team to conduct information sessions with all staff.
-These sessions step through the Policy Lite System, which is known within council as the BHCC Information Services Standards.
+Now that policies have been updated and aligned to standards, the Information Services team have engaged with the Council People and Culture team to conduct information sessions with all staff.
+These sessions step through the PMaaS Lite service, which is known within council as the BHCC Information Services Standards.
 It’s also an opportunity to demonstrate how easily the documentation can be located & accessed.
 Staff are required to acknowledge that they have attended an information session and are aware of the new and revised standards.

-Gerald comments “We are now in a good position to communicate to staff how to reduce risk through improved compliance, create an awareness of their responsibilities and to ensure Council meets legislative requirements"
+Matthew’s comments “We are now in a good position to communicate to staff how to reduce risk through improved compliance, create an awareness of their responsibilities and to ensure Council meets legislative requirements”.